Sathish-30/GoLang/README.md

 - It also requires a main method where it can start the program execution.

 - Where it's functions are mainly retrieved from the packages , there are many packages (fmt) is the package for getting the print method.

+- If we declare a varibale but not used the variable it will throw a error

+- `const conferenceTickets = 30` , In const keyword we can't change the value

+- Print format(Printf) function is used to print using format specifier